The Oleander Initiative

 “The goals of this project are exactly the same as the desires of the citizens of Hiroshima.
 I hope that this idea will be cultivated, take root and blossom throughout the world.” - Kazumi Matsui, Mayor of Hiroshima, Japan

 Months after the atomic bomb was dropped over Hiroshima, Japan, a small patch of red oleander flowers bloomed out of the irradiated rubble.
 Since then, red oleander has symbolized both the dangers of nuclear war and the hope of a more peaceful future.
-In a similar spirit, the Oleander Initiative, co-organized with the University of the Middle East Project, shares the lessons of Hiroshima with Middle Eastern and North African educators to promote awareness of the humanitarian consequences of nuclear war.
+In a similar spirit, the Oleander Initiative, co-organized with the University of the Middle East Project, shares the lessons of Hiroshima and Nagasaki with American, Middle Eastern and North African educators to foster nuclear disarmament education in classrooms and promote awareness of the humanitarian consequences of nuclear war.

 Physicians for Social Responsibility's Speaker Trainings on the Humanitarian Impacts of Nuclear Weapons

 To bolster domestic understanding of the catastrophic threats posed by nuclear weapons, the Otterman Foundation proudly supports Physicians for Social Responsibility's Speakers Bureau.
-With our support, PSR is hosting in 2017 several interactive workshops on health and humanitarian messaging to encourage individuals, faith groups, Rotary groups, and legislators to take action to abolish nuclear weapons.
-The first training took place in Boston on January 28, 2017, where PSR experts and a professional speaking coach helped more than thirty participants fine-tune their speaking skills and deepen their knowledge about nuclear weapons.
-Additional workshops will take place in the west coast and Midwest later this year.
+With our support, PSR hosts interactive workshops on health and humanitarian messaging to encourage individuals, faith groups, Rotary groups, and legislators to take action to abolish nuclear weapons.

 Treat the Pain: Rwanda

 Treat the Pain, a program of the American Cancer Society, tackles the unmet need for pain relief around the world.
-With Otterman Foundation support, Treat the Pain is launching in 2017 their first-ever program in Rwanda.
-This initiative will provide staffing and technical assistance directly to Rwandan health ministries to bolster pain management programs across the country.
+With Otterman Foundation support, Treat the Pain launched their first-ever program in Rwanda.
+This initiative is providing staffing and technical assistance directly to Rwandan health ministries to bolster pain management programs across the country.
 The initiative will also improve the skills and motivation of individual clinicians by improving access to information and to other clinicians interested in pain treatment.